arthurprevot/yaetos/README.md

 Jobs can be unit-tested using `py.test`.
 For a given job, create a corresponding job in `tests/jobs/` folder and add tests that relate to the specific business logic in this job.
 See [tests/jobs/ex1_frameworked_job_test.py](tests/jobs/ex1_frameworked_job_test.py)for an example.

 ## Unit-testing
-... is done using py.test.
-Run them using:
+... is done using `py.test`.
+Run them with:

     py.test tests/*  # for all tests
     py.test tests/jobs/examples/ex1_frameworked_job.py  # for tests for a specific file

 ## Installation instructions